MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/audio-conferencing-on-network.md

 ## Enable the routing of Teams meeting dial-out calls through Direct Routing

-Teams meeting dial-out calls are calls that are initiated from within a meeting in your organization to PSTN numbers, including call-me-at calls and calls to bring new participants to a meeting.
+Teams meeting dial-out calls are initiated from within a meeting in your organization to PSTN numbers, including call-me-at calls and calls to bring new participants to a meeting.

 To enable Teams meeting dial-out routing through Direct Routing, you need to create and assign an Audio Conferencing routing policy called “OnlineAudioConferencingRoutingPolicy”.